maurice/yay-machine/docs/articles/why-state-machines.md

 **yay-machine** supports a number of ways to transition from state to state†

-* transitions can be event-driven, by sending an event to the machine in a certain state.
+* by sending an event to the machine in a certain state, if the machine has a matching transition for that state and event.
 In the above example the machine transitions from `yourDetails` to `payment` when sent the `PAY_NOW` event
-* transitions can be event-driven, by sending an event to the machine in *any state*.
-This means the that events could be handled in a specific first, or else in any state if that config is provided
+* by sending an event to the machine in *any state*, if the machine does have a matching transition for the current state, but has a generic transition that works in *any state*.
+You can therefore model your machine with transitions that only handle specific events in specific states, and/or handle specific events in any state.
-* transitions can be immediate, meaning when entering a state we might immediately transition to another state.
+* transitions can be "immediate", on entering a state, we may immediately transition to another state.
 In the above example the `applyingVoucher` state immediately transitions back the the `basket` state
-* transitions can be conditional, meaning we have multiple potential transitions, where predicate functions determine whether the transition is taken.
+* transitions can be conditional, meaning we have multiple potential transitions, where predicate functions determine which transition (if any) is taken.
 In the above example the `selectTickets` state either transitions to `basket` or back to `selectTickets` if the selection is invalid
 * transitions can also run side-effects (see below)

 **yay-machine**'s transitions allow you to (optionally) update the next-state's associated data and run some side-effect (eg, do some logging or interact with an external service)†